 - Make sure you show not only the grade but the academic year for each school year.For instance: 9th Grade 2016-17; 10th Grade 2017-18, etc.

 - Don’t leave out elective courses!
 Give them a good title, these give transcripts the SPARKLE they need.College admissions officers often say they are looking for courses with *Sparkle* or *Pop*

 - Show that your teen has developed an interest by including several (or more) courses on the same topic.
 Electives are good for this.

-___Include sections for extracurriculars and service and the years in which those activities were participated.
-If you’re wondering how to differentiate electives from extracurricular activities, read this post.
+- Include sections for extracurriculars and service and the years in which those activities were participated.
+If you’re wondering how to differentiate electives read this post.

 - Include a section for awards won, including the year.